Emil Clemens Horst

 Emil Clemens Horst (18 March 1867 – 24 May 1940) was a major figure in the cultivation, harvest and sale of hops in the United States.
 The founder of the Horst Company.
 He invented the mechanical hops separator in 1909 and was the largest hop grower in the world in 1912.

 Early life

-Horst emigrated to the United States as a child in 1871 from Tuttlingen, Baden-Württemberg, Germany.
+Horst emigrated to the United States as a child in 1871 from Tuttlingen, Kingdom of Württemberg, German Empire.
 He studied at City College of New York and Cooper Union.

 In the mid 1880s he purchased a small plot of land along the Bear River, near Wheatland, California, and began cultivating hops.
 He soon bought out two other hop growers, Hugh Roddan and Joseph M.C.
 Jasper.

 In 1893, he married Daisy Brown of Sacramento.

 Horst hops ranch

 By 1898, Horst's operation had grown to the point that ten hop drying kilns ran daily during the harvest and a company town, large enough to have its own post office, was started on the ranch to support the thousands of migrant workers who picked the mature hops each year.
 Given the significance of Horst's ranch, certain loamy floodplain soils found in the area were later named after him.

 Horst married in 1898, and moved to San Francisco in 1902.
 By 1904 he was supplying Oregon hops to the Guinness Brewery in Ireland.
 By 1912, Horst owned the largest number of acres of hops under cultivation in the world with offices in Chicago, New York and London.
 Horst Company was headquartered at 150 Pine Street, San Francisco, California.
 Prior to World War II, Horst Company was the only exporter of hops to Germany.